 If you’re not making any progress encouraging your loved one to get help, it could be that you’re not really listening.
 Like any skill, listening takes practice.
 It’s not easy to put aside your own opinions and try to understand someone else’s perspective, but it’s crucial for authentic communication.

-At Hired Power, we work with families to help get their loved ones into treatment and enable them to have a lasting recovery afterwards.
+At Hired Power, we work with families to help get their loved ones into treatment and enable them to have a lasting recovery afterward.
 We offer services like case management, interventions, sober travel, and recovery assistants.
-To learn more about our services, call us today at 714-559-3919.
+To learn more about our services, call us today at 800.910.9299.